AP African American Studies Pilot Introduces Diverse Changes

-In fall 2022, the College Board will add an ethnic studies course — debuting AP African American Studies in high schools across the United States.
+This fall, the College Board added an ethnic studies course — debuting AP African American Studies in high schools across the United States.

 AP courses can help students reduce tuition fees while giving them skills to succeed in their undergraduate careers.
 High school students enroll in AP courses to gain advanced learning skills and take exams to possibly earn college credit and bypass general education requirements.

 AP African American Studies will offer students a deep understanding of African American culture beyond typical African American studies courses.
 Read on to learn more about course details and benefits.

 Baltimore Polytechnic Institute, Pittsburgh's Taylor Allderdice High School, and White Station High School in Memphis, Tennessee, are among the 60 U.S. public high schools that will take part in the AP African American Studies pilot program.